-Well, apart from sniffing and body language, barking is a dog’s main form of communication.
-So, you have to allow some natural barking every now and then.
+Apart from sniffing and body language, barking is a dog’s main form of communication.

-But, sometimes you might want to know how to stop your German Shepherd’s excessive barking when they start barking at everything – at strangers, at other dogs, at night time, aggressive barking, excessive puppy barking + more!
+Some dogs might start barking at everything – at strangers, at other dogs, at night time, aggressive barking, excessive puppy barking + more!

-- how you might attempt to stop excessive barking if you are at that point already
+– And, How you might attempt to stop excessive barking if you are at that point already

 In instances like aggressive barking for example, if you think either your dog or other animals and humans might be at risk of harm, go see a vet or animal expert immediately.